History of Everton F.C.: David Moyes era (2002–2013)

 However, extremely strong finishes by both Tottenham and Arsenal meant that Everton were forced out of the European places and had to settle for sixth, the consolation being finishing above Liverpool for the second season in succession.

 The week following the Merseyside derby saw David Moyes announce he was leaving the club at the end of his contract to take up the position of manager of Manchester United after Sir Alex Ferguson's retirement.

 Moyes' legacy was a strong core of players, who overachieved slightly within the confines of the financial structures in place at Everton.
 He took over at a difficult time for the club, who had flirted with relegation for several of the previous seasons prior to his arrival.
-However, the stability brought was balanced by a lack of genuine success, with a poor away record at the top sides, a mediocre record when competing in European competition and no silverware in any of the 11 seasons he was in charge.
+However, the stability brought was balanced by a lack of genuine success, with a poor away record against the top 4 Premier League sides, a mediocre record when competing in European competitions and no trophies in any of the 11 seasons he was in charge.